San Francisco tech CEO kicked out of Carmel Valley restaurant following racist rant caught on camera

 Lofthouse did not respond to a request for an additional comment about the Instagram posts or his role as Solid8 CEO, a San Francisco-based tech company.

-"I can't say what he did was acceptable or right, it isn't, but a lot of people will probably disagree with me for saying I forgive him... but I do," said Orosa.
+"I can't say what he did was acceptable or right, it isn't, because a lot of people will probably disagree with me for saying I forgive him... but I do," said Orosa.

 Orosa says he and his wife have been in America going on 26 years and they've never felt anything remotely close to racism until that night.
 He says he hopes it never happens to them or anyone else again.